-CHILDREN´S SEPARATION REACTIONS FROM AGE THREE AND UP
+SEPARATION REACTIONS FROM AGE THREE AND UP – CHILDREN AND TEENAGERS

-Children from three years and up already have an attachment to others from early life such as their biological parents.
+Children from three years and up already have an attachment to others such as their biological parents.
 If a child was in your care from early life, it will probably be attached to you in the way children normally attach to parents.

-Children older than three – when placed in care – have a more conscious idea about themselves and difficult separations they may have experienced.
-They already have an attachment from parents or others and if they have experienced neglect, this may have caused more permanent problems.
+Children older than three when placed in care have a more conscious idea about themselves and the difficult separations they may have experienced.
+They already have an attachment pattern, learned from parents or others and if they have experienced neglect, this may have caused more permanent problems.
 If the child has experienced difficult separations – or long term separations – the process of grief and healing depends on the willingness of the caregivers to talk openly about what the child have experienced.
 Research shows that open dialogues can reduce children’s stress and behaviours caused by trauma.
 How do children try to cope with traumatic separations?

 THE EMOTIONAL INTERPRETATION OF LOSS: LOW SELF-ESTEEM

 Children normally respond to difficult or too prolonged separations by making an emotional interpretation: “I have been abandoned or rejected so I must be unloved and worthless”.
 It is important to understand that this interpretation is emotional and has little to do with the conscious and rational explanations they have heard from caregivers – it is a feeling more than something the child knows.
 The child may have learned to repeat all the rational explanations given by caregivers, but the feeling may still be present, and the child may feel a constant shame of being and a lack of meaning with life.
 This is probably why research shows that suicidal thoughts – or even attempted suicide – is very frequent in teenagers in care.